expo/expo/docs/pages/versions/v37.0.0/sdk/webbrowser.md

 - **preferredBrowserPackage (_string_ | null)** : Package preferred by `CustomTabsClient` to be used to handle Custom Tabs.
 It favors browser chosen by user as default, as long as it is present on both `browserPackages` and `servicePackages` lists.
 Only such browsers are considered as fully supporting Custom Tabs.
 It might be `null` when there is no such browser installed or when default browser is not in `servicePackages` list.

 In general, services are used to perform background tasks.
 If a browser is available in `servicePackage` list, it should be capable of performing [`warmUpAsync`](#webbrowserwarmupasyncnbrowserpackage), [`mayInitWithUrlAsync`](#webbrowsermayinitwithurlasyncurl-package) and [`coolDownAsync`](#webbrowsercooldownasyncbrowserpackage).
 For opening an actual web page, browser must be in `browserPackages` list.
 A browser has to be present in both lists to be considered as fully supporting Custom Tabs.

+## Error Codes

+### `ERR_WEB_BROWSER_REDIRECT`

+**Web only:** The window cannot complete the redirect request because the invoking window doesn't have a reference to it's parent.
+This can happen if the parent window was reloaded.

+### `ERR_WEB_BROWSER_BLOCKED`

+**Web only:** The popup window was blocked by the browser or failed to open.
+This can happen in mobile browsers when the `window.open()` method was invoked too long after a user input was fired.

+Mobile browsers do this to prevent malicious websites from opening many unwanted popups on mobile.

+You're method can still run in an async function but there cannot be any long running tasks before it.
+You can use hooks to disable user-inputs until any other processes have finished loading.

+### `ERR_WEB_BROWSER_CRYPTO`

+**Web only:** The current environment doesn't support crypto.
+Ensure you are running from a secure origin (https).

+When using Expo CLI you can run `expo start:web --https` or `expo start --web --https` to open your web page in a secure development environment.

 #